vlabella/PowerGLE/README.md

 The GLE file is named `figure_#.gle` within the folder.
 This name can be changed by entering a new name in "Figure Name" field.
 In this way all the GLE code can be quickly retrieved outside of the PowerPoint application.
 PowerGLE leaves these files on the computer after the application closes.
 These files are not needed by PowerGLE and can be manually deleted if desired since all the GLE code is stored within the PowerPoint presentation.

-There is an option to use an absolute temporary folder as well.
+There is an option to use an absolute temporary root folder as well.

 ## Building